-Mineral resource estimates are made from a 3D block model based on geostatistical applications using commercial mine planning software (MineSight® v11.60-2).
-The block model has a nominal block size measuring 10 x 10 x 5 m and utilizes data derived from 152 drill holes in the vicinity of the Arctic deposit.
+Mineral resource estimates are estimated from a 3D block model based on geostatistical applications using commercial mine planning software (MineSight v11.60-2).
+The block model has a nominal block size measuring 10 x 10 x 5 m and uses data derived from 152 drill holes in the vicinity of the Arctic deposit.
 The resource estimate was generated using drill hole sample assay results and the interpretation of a geological model which relates to the spatial distribution of copper, lead, zinc, gold and silver.
 Interpolation characteristics were defined based on the geology, drill hole spacing, and geostatistical analysis of the data.
-The effects of potentially anomalous high-grade sample data, composited to two metre intervals, are controlled by limiting the distance of influence during block grade interpolation.
+The effects of potentially anomalous high-grade sample data, composited to two meter intervals, are controlled by limiting the distance of influence during block grade interpolation.
 The grade models have been validated using a combination of visual and statistical methods.
-The resources were classified according to their proximity to the sample data locations and are reported, as required by NI 43-101, according to the CIM Definition Standards for Mineral Resources and Mineral Reserves.
-Model blocks estimated by three or more drill holes spaced at a maximum distance of 100 metres are included in the Indicated category.
-Inferred blocks are within a maximum distance of 150 metres from a drill hole.
-The estimate of Indicated and Inferred mineral resources is within a limiting pit shell derived using projected technical and economic parameters.
+The resources were classified according to their proximity to the sample data locations and are reported using the 2014 CIM Definition Standards.
+Model blocks estimated by three or more drill holes spaced at a maximum distance of 100 m are included in the Indicated category.
+Inferred blocks are within a maximum distance of 150 m from a drill hole.

+The estimate of Indicated and Inferred Mineral Resources is constrained within a conceptual pit shell derived using the projected technical and economic parameters in Table 3.